 Under certain circumstances, seemingly decent human beings are capable of horrific things.

 So it is with Former Federal Reserve Chairman Alan Greenspan, who parlayed his sound money bona fides into the top post at America’s private banking cartel and current issuer of our un-backed currency.
-In betrayal of his own stated free-market principles, Greenspan spent his tenure at the Fed pumping up financial markets with easy money and enabling runaway government spending commitments.
+In a betrayal of his stated free-market principles, Greenspan spent his tenure at the Fed pumping up financial markets with easy money and enabling runaway government spending commitments.

 Today, however, the “maestro” of central banking is playing a very different tune.
 He’s warning against an inevitable crisis resulting from the very policies he helped implement.

 Perhaps it’s a late-life crisis of conscience.
 Perhaps he feels guilty.
 Perhaps at age 90, he just feels free to speak his mind in a way that most current and former Fed officials don’t.
 In any event, Alan Greenspan is very concerned about the legacy he will leave and now seems genuinely worried about the country’s financial future.